New York to South Florida: Compare nearby Airports

 And this route is a perfect example of how a small change (departing from a different New York airport, or landing in a different South Florida airport) can completely change the price, schedule and travel time.

-Instead of treating each airport as a separate trip, AirportMix compares the full cluster in one search — so you can spot cheaper tickets, more direct flights, or a better departure time without opening ten tabs.
+Instead of treating each airport as a separate trip, AirportMix automatically compares nearby airports in a single search, creating what we call a flight route cluster.
+So you can spot cheaper tickets, more direct flights, or a better departure time without opening ten tabs.

 If you want the idea behind AirportMix in one sentence: comparing nearby airports often unlocks better deals.

-✈️ The New York → South Florida cluster
+✈️ Airports in de New York-South Florida cluster

-• Departure airports: New York area (e.g. JFK, LGA)
+• Departure airports: New York area, including JFK, LaGuardia (LGA) and Newark (EWR)

 • Arrival airports: Miami (MIA), Fort Lauderdale (FLL), West Palm Beach (PBI)